Procedures and Guidelines

 General information

 • University of Saskatchewan Health Sciences students are required to provide proof of immunizations, as part of our Clinical Placement Agreement.
+The University of Saskatchewan requires that all students attending a Health Science College provide documented proof of immunization

 • Completion of immunizations is required for Clinical Placements.
-Students who do not complete recommended immunization(s) must discuss with the Associate Dean (or designate), sign a waiver, and may be excluded from some clinical areas and out of province electives during clerkship or Pre-Clerkship clinical experiences.
+Students who do not complete recommended immunization(s) must meet with the Associate Dean (or designate), sign a waiver and may be excluded from some clinical areas and out of province electives during clerkship or Pre-Clerkship clinical experiences.
 Please see the SHA immunization waiver and the Clinical Placement Agreement – Schedule E for more details.
 For certain vaccinations, exemption from immunization is only allowed for students with approved accommodations through Access and Equity Services.

 Immunization instructions for students entering Year 1